icarito/physics-with-xo/14_experimental_activities.md

 | **Sensors used:** (none)<br>**Other materials:**<br>Audio cable connected to the external microphone input of the XO.
 1000 μF Electrolytic capacitor.
 6800 Ω Resistor.
 AA Battery.
 | **Precautions to consider:** <br><font color='red'>Extreme care: Voltage outside range or reverse polarity can damage the XO permanently.
 Don't work measuring voltage on the XO if you are not an experienced user.</font>

+This TB program complements the previous activity "Discharging a capacitor through a resistor: Time/Voltage table".
+The same RC circuit is used.

+The V=f(t) graph is constructed that corresponds to the RC discharge starting the instant voltage drops below 1.5 V (trigger threshold).
+The measured voltage is displayed at the bottom of the screen.

+The scale of the y axis is chosen in such a way that values are charted between 1.5 V and 0.40 V.

 ![blocks](images/14_blocks_3_Grafica_VV_ts.png)

 ![graph](images/14_graph_1.png)

+### b) Intensity of DC electrical current

+According to Ohm's law, to measure electrical current intensity **I** with XO a resistor of resistance **R** can be connected in series in the circuit and measuring the voltage **V** between its terminals, the sought value can be calculated with:

+$$ I = V/R $$

+The range of measurable intensities will be determined by the voltages range of the XO and the resistance of the chosen resistor.

+#### For example:

+    If using a 1.0 Ω resistor and working with a XO1 (range: 0.40 - 1.9 V) it will be possible to measure intensities in the range 0.40 A to 1.9 A. The maximal potency that the resistor will be able to dissipate must be taken into account by using: $$ P _ {\text{max}} = (V _ \text{max})^2/R $$, in this case the value is 3.6 W. Consequently a resistor of 1.0 Ω and 5 W or higher potency must be used.
+Since the intensity is calculated from voltage measurements, attention must be given to the following precaution:

+<font color='red'>Extreme care: Voltage outside range or reverse polarity can damage the XO permanently.
+Don't work measuring voltage on the XO if you are not an experienced user.</font>

 <div style="page-break-after: always;">&nbsp;</div>